chashmeetsingh/Track-My-Shows-iOS/README.md

 > Clone, Build, Remove and Add Pods, Run.

 ##Using
-This app is iOS port of my app Track My Shows(android) [Track My Shows](https://play.google.com/store/apps/details?id=ss.delta.com.trackmyshows)
+This app is iOS port of my app [Track My Shows](https://play.google.com/store/apps/details?id=ss.delta.com.trackmyshows)(android)

 More features to be added as are there